 EMLM would endeavour to engage with responsible national and provincial departments in ensuring implementation of projects aimed at attaining ward specific priorities.
-The below mentioned community needs emanates from the stakeholders engagement and community participation conducted when developing the 2018/19 IDP document.
+The below mentioned community needs emanates from the stakeholders engagement and community participation conducted during the review for the 2019/20 IDP document.
 The needs tabled below are those emenating from the previous consultations including the 2019/20 consultations.
 Due to COVID -19, the public consultations were conducted through media and digital devices.
-The Mayor and the executive committee presented the draft IDP and budget through local community radion stations and one national radio station.
-The ward councillors were also given the draft presentation to discuss with their stakeholders.
+This was also done through the completion of the ward development questionnaires by ward councillors.